TrygviZL/aws_cdk_energy_production_iot/README.md

 ## Application

+* CI/CD pipeline using GitHub Actions to deploy infrastructure when a branch is merged with main
 * A Lambda function which calls the public API and parses the data into a JSON object.
-After the data is parsed, it is pushed to a Kinesis Firehose Delivery Stream.
+After the data is parsed, it is pushed to a Kinesis Firehose Delivery Stream
-* A Kinesis Firehose Delivery Stream which recieves data and buffers it for a up to 15 minutes before it writes the data to s3, compressed with SNAPPY.
+* A Kinesis Firehose Delivery Stream which recieves data and buffers it for a up to 15 minutes before it writes the data to s3, compressed with SNAPPY
 * An s3 bucket which recieves data partitioned into 's3Bucket/Year/Month/day/'

 ![AWS architecture](https://github.com/TrygviZL/aws_cdk_energy_production_iot/blob/main/static/FirehoseToS3.png?raw=true)
-Features:

 ## To-Do
 * Write unit test around Lambda function